Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Areas of Current Work and Possibilities for Cross-fertilization

-From Table \ref{table:lit_matrix}, it is easy to see that several boxes in the Table \ref{table:lit_matrix} are rather sparse or entirely empty, many of which represent opportunities for future work.
+From Table \ref{table:lit_matrix}, it is easy to see that several boxes are rather sparse or entirely empty, many of which represent opportunities for future work.
 For example, ML models for parameterization are increasingly being used in domains such as climate science and weather forecasting \cite{krasnopolsky2006complex}, all of which can benefit from the integration of physical principles.
 Furthermore, principles from super-resolution frameworks, originally developed in the context of computer vision applications, are beginning to be applied to downscaling to create higher resolution climate predictions \cite{vandal2017deepsd}.
 However, most of these do not incorporate physics (e.g., through additional loss function terms or an informed design of architecture).
 The fact that nearly all of the other methods (columns) except for hybrid modeling are applicable to this task shows that there is tremendous scope for new exploration, where research pursued in these columns in the context of other objectives can be applied for this objective.
-We also see a lot of opportunities for new research on physics-guided initialization, where, for example, pre-training an ML algorithm for inverse modeling or parameterization on simulation data related to the desired task could improve performance or lessen data needs.
+We also see a lot of opportunities for new research on physics-guided initialization, where, for example, an ML algorithm could be pre-trained for inverse modeling.

-We note that many boxes in Table \ref{table:lit_matrix} may not make sense for the pairing of an objective with a method.
-In particular, residual modeling (which is one of the oldest approaches for integrating physical models with statistical/machine learning models) cannot be naturally used for many of the objectives.
-For example, ML methods for solving PDEs often serve the purpose to reduce computation compared to an existing solving method rather than improve over a physical model, as in the case of residual modeling.
-Similarly, for discovering governing equations, there often isn't a known physical model to compare to for creating a residual model or for use in a hybrid approach.
-Data generation also does not make sense for residual modeling since the purpose is to simulate a data distribution rather than improve on a physical model.